webformsforcore/WebFormsForCore/README.md

 aspx.
 Conversion can be done easiest by using a converter like the migrate-2019 tool.
 To install that tool, run `dotnet tool install --global Project2015To2017.Migrate2019.Tool`.
 Then go to the directory of your solution and run `dotnet migrate-2019 wizard` to convert your solution to an SDK project.
-If the converter complains about an unsupported project type, remove the &lt;ProjectTypeGuid&gt; property from the project first.
+If the converter complains about an unsupported project type, remove the `<ProjectTypeGuid>` property from the project first.
 After conversion change the target framework of your project to `net8.0`.
 You might also keep `net48`, in order to dual run your project with NET Framework & NET Core.
 Change the OutputPath for `net8.0` to `bin_dotnet`: